oroinc/documentation/user_guide/magento_channel_integration.rst

      - Description

    * - **Name***
      - Configuration name.
-Used to refer to the configuration within the system (edit, assign, etc.)
+Used to refer to the configuration within the system

    * - **SOAP WSDL URL***
-     - A URL of the SOAP v.2 WSDL source.
+     - A URL of the SOAP v.2 WSDL source

    * - **SOAP API Key***